Ogivar: History

-In March 1990, the company moved its headquarters from Montreal to Vancouver, British Columbia, in an attempt to spread brand recognition among western Canadians.
-The company retained its old Quebec headquarters as a regional office.
+In March 1990, the company added offices in Vancouver, British Columbia, in an attempt to spread brand recognition among western Canadians.

-Ogivar was hit hard in 1991, losing $4.4 million in the first nine months and having its stock price plummet to $0.40 by July 1991.
+Ogivar was hit hard in 1991, losing $4.4 million in the first nine months and having its stock price plummet. by July 1991.
 Plans to open a manufacturing plant in Moscow—started in February 1990 amid talks with the Soviet Union after they expressed interest in making a bulk purchase of Ogivar's PCs—fizzled in the summer of 1991.
-In October 1991, the company laid off 35 of its 95 employees.
-Earlier, in 1990, the company was charged by the Quebec Securities Commission with filing fraudulent financial statements.
+In October 1991, the company laid off 30% of its employees.
+Earlier, in 1990, a complaint was issued by the Quebec Securities Commission concerning the filing of an annual statement in 1987, 3 years earlier.
+The claim filed under the penal code, alleged that the 1987 financial statements were misleading due to a consignment sale that should not have been included in the annual report.
 In early February 1992, the company filed for bankruptcy protection in Quebec.
 Later in the month, Ogivar found a buyer in Tandem International, a Quebec electrochemical company, who purchased most of the company's assets, including the brand name.
 Tandem planned to revive the Ogivar brand in 1992.
-Following a eight-month court wait, the Quebec Securities Commission dropped most of the charges against Ogivar but found them guilty of reporting sales of computers to a fictitious company, for which they were fined CA$10,000 in 1992.
+Following an eight-month court wait, the Quebec Securities Commission dropped most of the allegations against Ogivar but found them only guilty of an erroneous sale reported in the 1987 fiscal period, for which they were fined CA$10,000 in 1992.

+Subsequently the acquirer Tandem separated the assets into two divisions.
+The government defense contract division was sold to SHL SYSTEMHOUSE, a large computer services organization from Ottawa.
+SHL SYSTEMHOUSE retained the CAL PMO contract and the original founder Jaime Benchimol was brought back to operate the newly formed software division SYSTEMCORP.

+SYTEMCORP operated successfully for 13 years acquiring a large base of fortune 500 clients across US and Canada.
+In 2004 SYSTEMCORP was sold to IBM.
+As part of the acquisition conditions, the company staff including the president, Jaime Benchimol joined the IBM Rational team.